patchoulish/kagi-dotnet/readme.md

 ```bash
 dotnet add package kagi-dotnet
 ```

+### Extensions
+Install optional library extensions for more functionality, depending on your use case.
 #### Dependency Injection
-If your application is configured with DI, install the extension library via [NuGet](https://www.nuget.org/packages/kagi-dotnet-dependencyinjection):
+Integrate gravatar-dotnet and your DI container of choice.
+Install the extension library via [NuGet](https://www.nuget.org/packages/kagi-dotnet-dependencyinjection):
 ```bash
 dotnet add package kagi-dotnet-dependencyinjection
 ```